ratwolfzero/hopalong_python/README.md

 - Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration   dependencies.

-A two-pass method is preferable to array caching of trajectory points because it ensures accurate and consistent scaling across the dataset while using minimal memory.
-This approach is especially beneficial for large-scale computations, where memory efficiency and stability are critical.
-By separating the extents computation from image mapping, the two-pass method offers reliable, scalable performance without the risk of memory overflow or performance degradation (swap RAM->SSD).
-In small-scale computations, any performance loss is marginal, as point arrays increase system utilization and processing time.
+A two-pass method is preferable to array caching of trajectory points because it ensures accurate and consistent scaling across the entire dataset with minimal memory requirements.
+This approach is particularly advantageous for large-scale computations where memory efficiency and stability are critical.
+By separating the extent computation from the image mapping, the two-pass method provides reliable, scalable performance without the risk of memory overflow or performance degradation (swap RAM to SSD).
+For small-scale computations, any performance loss is marginal because point arrays increase system utilization and processing time.

 Dummy calls are made to JIT-compiled functions.
 This step ensures that the function is pre-compiled by the JIT compiler before it's called by the interpreter, eliminating the initial compilation overhead while executing the code.